MicrosoftDocs/dynamics365smb-docs/financials/install-mobile-app.md

 ms.author: solsen
 ---

-# Getting Dynamics 365 Business edition  on Your Mobile Device
+# Getting Dynamics 365 for Finance and Operations on Your Mobile Device
 Access your [!INCLUDE[d365fin](includes/d365fin_md.md)] data from your mobile device.
 You can navigate through your business data, use features such as send to Excel or Office 365, view up-to-date charts and KPIs, email sales quotes and invoices, and shoot and attach pictures with your camera.
 Follow the steps below to download the app and get started.

 ## To get the app on my mobile device